EAMT 2026: Bursaries for attendees with disabilities EAMT conference

 Eligibility requirements

-In order to qualify for this call, the individual must be a translator or enrolled in a Master or PhD course in Translation Studies.
+In order to qualify for this call, the individual must be a researcher, student or translator working in the field of Machine Translation, with a diagnosed disability.
 The support is only available to individuals working or studying in European, Middle-Eastern or African countries.
-Freelance translators and students will have priority.
 We will also give priority to people with accepted papers in the main conference.

 Selection criteria